“I never had a purpose for being alive.

 But I think there is something to be said about vision.

 In an early draft of The Brothers Karamazov by Russian author Fyodor Dostoevsky, a character in his book quips, “Without a firm notion of what he is living for, man will not accept life and will rather destroy himself than remain on earth.”
 The Bible puts it more plainly, “People without a vision perish” (Proverbs 29:18).
 Without a clear, compelling future, our lives run amok.
 The word perish in the Hebrew text literally means, “to let loose, let go, . . . to become unrestrained.”
-This is the same word used in Exodus 32:25 that is translated “out of control” when describing the Golden Calf fiasco that took place when Moses was on Mt.
-Sinai collecting the Ten Commandments from God and the people of Israel, meanwhile, went wild.
+This is the same word used in Exodus 32:25 that is translated “out of control” when describing the Golden Calf fiasco that took place when the people of Israel were waiting for Moses to come down from Mt.
+Sinai with the Ten Commandments.
+They lost sight of the big picture and in their impatience, went wild.

 Think of some of the greatest athletes of all time.
 Muhammad Ali.
-Michael Jordan (or should I put Lebron James?).
+Michael Jordan (or is Lebron James the GOAT?).
 Tom Brady.
 Wayne Gretsky.
 Usain Bolt.
 Michael Phelps.
 Serena Williams.
 Lionel Messi.
 Derek Jeter.
 What do they all have in common?
 What kept them on “the straight and narrow?”
-What held them tightly to their training—the demanding drills and practices, the fastidious diets, the hours spent reviewing tapes and receiving mental performance coaching, . . . and just the simple discipline of going to bed at a regular time?
-While none served as a perfect paragon of virtue (a place reserved alone for Jesus), it was their focus that empowered the thousands of sacrifices they had to make everyday.
+What held them tightly to their training—the demanding drills and practices, the fastidious diets, the hours spent reviewing tapes and participating in mental performance coaching, . . . and just the simple discipline of going to bed consistently at a regular time?
+While none served as a perfect paragon of virtue (a place reserved alone for Jesus), I would argue that it was their focus that empowered the thousands of sacrifices they had to make every day.
 They all wanted to win.
 To be the best in their craft.
 To stand on the pedestal.
 To hold the trophy.
 To wear the medal.

 So, these champions forwent tobacco use.
 Routine late nighters.
 Excessive alcohol (as well as twinkies).
 Binge watching on Netflix.
 Hanging out with losers.
-(Yes, there may be some exceptions.)
+(Yes, I know some had their lapses.)
 But need I say more?

 I like how Pastor and author Mark Batterson puts it, “I think vision is the cure for sin.
 One reason many of us get entangled in sin is because we don’t have enough God-ordained vision to keep us busy.
 The more vision you have, the less you will sin.
 And the less vision you have, the more you will sin. . .
 The way to stop sinning is not by focusing on not sinning.
 The way to stopping sinning is by getting a God-sized vision that consumes all your time and energy.”